caddyless/temp2/rebuttal_nips2021v2.md

 ### **To Reviewer  LjH9:**

-**Q1: [Wording and expression need to be revised]:** Thanks for your detailed comments, we have carefully proofread the paper in the revised version.
+**Q1: [The presentation is not very good]:** Thanks for your detailed comments, we have carefully proofread the paper in the revised version.
 Some more appropriate expressions have also been updated.

-额外解释：

-“pixel-to-class and pixel-to-prototype ””class-to-prototype“

-"extend the pixel-to-class hard coding to cross-class mapping via pixel-to-class sparse coding"

 **Q2: [Pixel-to-Pixel baseline]:** Thanks for your suggestion. we add an experiment to test the results of pixel-to-pixel baseline on three different downstream.
 The model was pre-trained for 100 epochs using VOC and ADE20K dataset and the results are reported in the table below.
 Our MDP achieves performance gain on both of three datasets.
 We have added this results in the revised version.